Is Your Employment in New Zealand Fair?

 Do You Need a Visa to Work in New Zealand?

-For more information on the working holiday visa, see What is a Working Holiday Visa?
+For more information on the working holiday visa, see our complete bible to all things working holiday in The New Zealand Working Holiday Visa: Everything You Need to Know!

 Can You Work on a Visitor Visa?

-If you are in New Zealand on a visitor visa, you cannot legally work for a wage or any type of rewards like accommodation and food.
-See Visitor Visa: Do You Need a Visa to Visit New Zealand? for more details.
+If you are in New Zealand on a Visitor Visa or the NZeTA, you cannot legally work for a wage or any type of reward like accommodation and food.
+See Visitor Visa: Do You Need a Visa to Visit New Zealand? and A Complete Guide to the New Zealand eTA & Visitor Levy (NZeTA & IVL) for more details.

-What are Your Rights When Working in New Zealand?
+What are Your Rights When Working in New Zealand on a Working Holiday or as a Seasonal Worker?

 Employment Trial Periods